software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 - `onOpen` - A callback that gets called when search bar is expanding.
 (Android only)
 - `onSearchButtonPress` - A callback that gets called when the search button is pressed.
 It receives the current text value of the search bar.
 - `placeholder` - Text displayed when search field is empty.
 Defaults to an empty string.
+- `placement` - Placement of the search bar in the navigation bar. (iOS only)
 - `textColor` - The search field text color.
 - `hintTextColor` - The search hint text color.
 (Android only)
 - `headerIconColor` - The search and close icon color shown in the header.
 (Android only)